 As of Jan.
-1, 2021, copays, deductibles and coinsurance may apply to telehealth visits.
+1, 2021, copays, deductibles and coinsurance may apply to telemedicine/telehealth visits.
 The cost share varies according to the member's benefit plans.
 Check eligibility and benefits for each member for details.

-Our self-funded employer group customers make decisions for their employee benefit plans and may choose to waive telemedicine cost share.
+Our self-funded employer group customers make decisions for their employee benefit plans and may choose to waive telemedicine/telehealth cost share.
 Check eligibility and benefits for any variations in member benefit plans.

 What's covered for Medicare Advantage and Medicare Supplement members

-We will follow the applicable guidelines of the Texas Department of State and Health Services for Medicaid STAR, CHIP and STAR Kids members.
+We will follow the applicable guidelines of the Texas Health and Human Services Commission for Medicaid STAR, CHIP and STAR Kids members.

 Referrals and prior authorizations

-Some telehealth care will require referrals and prior authorizations in accordance with the member's benefit plan.
+Some telemedicine/telehealth care will require referrals and prior authorizations in accordance with the member's benefit plan.
 Check eligibility and benefits for each member for details.